 When she was 16, Barr suffered a traumatic brain injury in a car accident.
 Due to the drastic change in her behavior as a result of the TBI, she was institutionalized for eight months.
 She had a baby when she was in the institution.
 She put the baby girl, Brandi Ann Brown, up for adoption.
 At 18, in 1970, she told her parents she was going to visit a friend in nearby Colorado for two weeks.
 She never returned home again.

-Career: She started her career doing stand-up comedy and appeared on The Tonight Show in 1985.
-In 1986, she performed on a Rodney Dangerfield special and on Late Night with David Letterman.
-In 1987, Barr had her own HBO special called The Roseanne Barr Show, which earned her an American Comedy Award.
-The success of her stand up act led to her own series on ABC, called Roseanne.
-Roseanne originally aired from 1988 to 1997 and was revived in 2018.
-The show aired 224 episodes and has been popular in syndication.
+She started her career doing stand-up comedy.
+She appeared on "The Tonight Show" in 1985.
+The following year, she did her stand-up routine for one of comedian Rodney Dangerfield's specials.
+That same year, she appeared on "Late Night with David Letterman."
+In 1987, Barr was given her own special called "The Roseanne Barr Show," which aired on HBO and earned her an American Comedy Award.
+The success of her stand-up act led to her own series on ABC, which originally aired from 1988 to 1997 and was revived in 2018.
 For her work on the show, Roseanne won a Golden Globe Award and an Emmy for Best Actress.

 Barr is also remembered for singing a widely panned version of "The Star-Spangled Banner" before a baseball game between the San Diego Padres and Cincinnati Reds in San Diego in 1990.
 She sang off-key while spitting, and grabbing her crotch, apparently mimicking the actions of baseball players.
-Barr later said that the Padres had suggested she "bring humor to the song," but many criticized the episode, including President George H. W. Bush, who called her rendition disgraceful."
+Barr later said that the Padres had suggested she "bring humor to the song," but many criticized the episode, including President George H. W. Bush, who called her rendition "disgraceful."